-Every country has its own spin on this classic.
-Today I’m going to show a traditional Ukrainian recipe, the one that my family has been making for years and the one that never lets us down.
+Every country has its spin on this classic.
+Today I will show a traditional Ukrainian recipe my family has made for years, never letting us down.

 Paska (Ukrainian Easter Bread)

 This year Orthodox Easter is the same day as Catholic Easter.
-Also, this year, my daughter turns 4 on Easter.
-So, as you can imagine, we have a quite busy weekend coming up.
+Also, this year, my daughter turns four on Easter.
+So, as you can imagine, we have quite a busy weekend coming up.

-Since, I’m Ukrainian, we always celebrate Easter the traditional way.
-We color eggs, we prepare Buzhenina (Roasted Pork Tenderloin) and we make Paska Easter Bread.
-On Sunday, we usually go to church to bless our Easter basket followed by a festive Easter brunch.
+Since I'm Ukrainian, we always celebrate Easter the traditional way.
+We color eggs, prepare Buzhenina (Roasted Pork Tenderloin), and make Paska Easter Bread.
+We usually attend church on Sunday to bless our Easter basket, followed by a festive Easter brunch.

-When I was living in Ukraine, my mom was usually responsible for Easter menu.
+My mom was usually responsible for the Easter menu when I lived in Ukraine.
 I rarely was involved.
 When I moved to the US and started my own family, I wanted to stick to the traditions and started making my own Easter bread.

-In my family, we love Paska on the sweeter side with raisins, sugar glaze and sprinkles.
-It’s delicious, flavorful, very fluffy and moist.
+My family loves Paska on the sweeter side with raisins, sugar glaze, and sprinkles.
+It's delicious, flavorful, very fluffy, and moist.
 We often have Paska with tea instead of dessert.

-Today, I’m going to show you a step-by-step recipe of this traditional Eastern European Easter bread, so you can make it at home and surprise your family with a new and very delicious Easter treat.
+Today, I will show you a step-by-step recipe for this traditional Eastern European Easter bread, so you can make it at home and surprise your family with a new and very delicious Easter treat.

-Another option is to buy reusable metal molds, like these.
-That’s what we are using.
-We bought them in two sizes: 4 ¾-Inch and 4 – Inches.
+Another option is to buy reusable metal molds.
+That's what we are using.
+We bought them on Amazon in two sizes: 4 ¾-Inch and 4 - Inches.

-Start off with making “opara” – yeast mixture.
-In a medium bowl combine yeast, sugar, flour and warm milk.
-Whisk, cover with a plastic wrap and leave it to rise in a warm place for about 30-40 minutes.
+Start with making "opara" - yeast mixture.
+In a medium bowl, combine yeast, sugar, flour, and warm milk.
+Whisk, cover with plastic wrap, and leave it to rise in a warm place for about 30-40 minutes.

 In a large bowl of a food processor, sift flour.
 Add yeast mixture, salt and whisked egg yolks.

-Transfer the bowl to a food processor with an attached dough hook, knead the dough until small bubbles start to appear, about 5 minutes.
+Transfer the bowl to a food processor with an attached dough hook, and knead the dough until small bubbles appear, about 5 minutes.

-Then, add melted butter, lemon zest and continue kneading until the dough is smooth and stretchy, about 10 minutes.
+Then, add melted butter, and lemon zest and continue kneading until the dough is smooth and stretchy about 10 minutes.
 Remove the bowl from a food processor.

-Cover the bowl with plastic wrap and dry kitchen towel and place it in a warm place.
-The dough should increase 2 times in size.
-It will take approximately 40-50 minutes depending on the temperature in your kitchen.
+Cover the bowl with plastic wrap and a dry kitchen towel and place it in a warm place.
+The dough should increase two times in size.
+It will take approximately 40-50 minutes, depending on the temperature in your kitchen.

-Divide the dough between 3 parchment lined molds and leave it to rise until molds are almost full.
+Divide the dough between 3 parchment-lined molds and leave it rising until it is almost full.
 Bake at 360 F for 45 minutes.
-When Paska’s are ready, brush them with a glaze and top with sprinkles.
+When Paska's are ready, brush them with a glaze and top with sprinkles.